formatjs/formatjs/packages/formatjs/packages/intl-messageformat/CONTRIBUTING.md

 Dev mode installation
 ---------------------

-- The main source files are located under `lib/`.
+- The main source file is located at `index.js`.
 - Unit tests are located under `tests/`.

 To install the dependencies: